 The Near Duplicates Finder works with different types of documents, including Plain Text, HTML, XML, PDF, Microsoft Office, OpenOffice, RTF, etc.

-Applying patented method it extracts the text from documents and creates a fingerprint (or signature) for each document, which allows quickly find duplicates or near duplicates for this document.
+It extracts text from documents and creates a fingerprint (or signature) for each document, which allows quickly find duplicates or near-duplicates for this document.

 The program uses a database index to store the document fingerprints and detecting near-duplicates in large collections should be very fast*.